History of Perth, Western Australia

 Perth is the capital city of Western Australia.
 It was established by Britain as the Swan River Colony in 1829.
 The area had been explored by Europeans as early as 1697, and occupied by the Indigenous Whadjuk Noongar people for millennia.

 Perth was established by Captain James Stirling in 1829 as the administrative centre of the Swan River Colony.
 It gained city status (currently vested in the smaller City of Perth) in 1856 and was promoted to the status of a Lord Mayorality in 1929.
 The city inherited its name due to the influence of Sir George Murray, then Member of Parliament for Perthshire and Secretary of State for War and the Colonies.

-Perth has been shaped by successive periods of mineral resource-led economic and population growth commencing with the gold rush of the 1890s.
+Perth has been shaped by successive periods of mineral resource-led economic expansion and population growth commencing with the gold rush of the 1890s.
 Since at least 1966 Perth's growth rate has been continuously higher than the national average.